 Maurits Dolmans’ practice focuses on EU, UK and international competition law, especially in high-tech and EU intellectual property law.

-He has extensive experience in information technology, internet, telecom, media and entertainment, as well as in energy, medical devices and financial services.
+He has extensive experience in information technology, internet, telecom, media and entertainment, as well as in energy and financial services.
 He has appeared in proceedings before the European Commission and the EU courts, national courts and national competition authorities of several Member States, and ICC and NAI arbitrations.